whotookzakum/bapharia.com/src/routes/guides/weapons-and-plugs.md

 Plugs do not increase your Battle Score.

 ## Weapon Elements
-Weapons can have an [element](/guides/elements), so when you are using non-elemental skills you will generate elemental charge of your weapon element.
+Weapons can have an [element](/guides/elements), so you can generate elemental charge even when using non-elemental skills.
 You will also do bonus damage to enemies that are weak against that element.

 Elemental skills will take priority over weapon element, so Spell Casters may want to take that into consideration (either when playing with others or deciding on a weapon to craft).